-Yes, if the Branch notifies Head Office via an Event Notification Form and completes Site Inspection Checklists (as above) and receives a letter from Head Office confirming that the event is sanctioned.
+Yes, if the Branch is fully compliant with affiliation requirements, including lodging Annual Returns and has submitted an Event Notification Form, Event Management Form and Site Inspection Checklists (as above) the Branch will receive an email from Head Office confirming that the event is approved.
 A copy of the Society's Certificate of Currency for Public and Products Liability Insurance is sent to your Branch Secretary every year once the Branch has submitted its annual returns to Head Office.